Wheel Chair Quilts of Thanks

 Penny Ten Pas is the chairperson for this project

 Quilts at nursing homes are washed often using industrial machines.
 Because of this we recommend machine binding the quilts.
-A label is optional, can have your initials, first name, first and last name, the guild’s name, a personal message, i.e. “Handmade for you”, and can even have our guild’s label.
+A SCQG label should be added to the back of the quilt.
+It can have your initials, first name, first and last name, the guild’s name, a personal message, i.e. “Handmade for you”.
+These labels can be found in our library at Ebenezer Church.

 Many people are using flannel for the batting as well as for the backing.
 There are people that just want something to cover them, and some that are using for warmth.